-Emergency Scribe Consultants is a subsidiary of Emergency Care Consultants, PA (ECC).
-ECC is the group of emergency physicians who provide exclusive coverage for the Emergency Department at Abbott Northwestern Hospital in Minneapolis, MN, Regina Hospital in Hastings, MN, and United Hospital in St. Paul, MN.
+Emergency Care Consultants (ECC) is the group of emergency physicians who provide exclusive coverage for the Emergency Department at Abbott Northwestern Hospital in Minneapolis, MN, Regina Hospital in Hastings, MN, and United Hospital in St. Paul, MN.
 ECC Scribes work in the emergency departments at both Abbott Northwestern Hospital and United Hospital, as well as several other hospitals and clinics throughout the Twin Cities.

-Our scribe program is currently comprised of more than 100 part-time and full-time scribes.
-All plan to attend medical school, PA school or pursue nursing/NP training in the near future and are looking for a way to work in an environment that will give them maximum exposure to the world of medicine.
+Our scribe program is currently comprised of more than 140 part-time and full-time scribes.
+All plan to attend medical school, PA school or pursue a career in healthcare and are looking for a way to work in an environment that will give them maximum exposure to the world of medicine.
 As physicians (and people who remember the effort and commitment that it takes to gain admission to medical school) we feel that our scribe program offers a unique opportunity to gain invaluable medical experience.

 As a scribe, you will be exposed first-hand to all aspects of emergency medicine, and you will play a vital role in the management of our patients.
 Virtually all of your time here is spent working one-on-one with our physicians, entering every exam room with the doctor, involvement in behind the scenes activities, and learning a lot of medicine along the way.

 Christopher Obetz, MD, FACEP

 Our prior scribes have attended Medical/PA Schools at:

 Boston University School of Medicine